LEARN JAPANESE WITH PIMSLEUR

 Adventure until Christmas

-The digital entrepreneur and responsible for the Suki Desu website, Kevin Henrique Plácido, and his wife, Bruna Ribeiro, decided to embark on an Opening in Japan that will last until Christmas.
-The couple left Brazil at the end of September, as soon as travel began to take place. no visa.
-Kevin says he doesn't usually plan trips so far in advance.
+The digital entrepreneur and responsible for the site Suki Desu, Kevin Henrique Plácido, and his wife, Bruna Ribeiro, decided to embark on a trip to Japan that will last until Christmas.
+The couple left Brazil at the end of September, as soon as the visa-free travel began to apply.
+Kevin says he is not used to planning trips so far in advance.

-They arrived in Japan on September 30th and he confesses that he was afraid of being stopped because it was a different experience.
+They arrived on September 30 in Japan and he confesses that he was afraid of being stopped because it was a different experience.
 "I was dying of anxiety a week before the trip, afraid I wouldn't be able to board.
-But everything was certo.
-When I went through immigration they didn't ask for anything, just the passportrte.
-It was really good!"
-Kevin has already been to Japan twice and the difference is that he always wanted to stay in Japan for about 3 months, the maximum was 30 days due to bureaucracy surrounding the visa.
-Among the main places the couple intends to visit are Kyoto, Tokyo, Kyoto Onden, Hiroshima and others Islands.
+But everything went well.
+Upon passing through immigration, they didn’t ask for anything, just the passport.
+It was very good!"
+Kevin has been to Japan two other times and the difference is that he always wanted to stay around 3 months in Japan, the maximum was 30 days due to the burocracia em torno do visto.
+Among the main places the couple intends to visit are Quioto, Tóquio, Nagano, Onden, Hiroshima, and some ilhas.

 The first Brazilians with visa exemption arrive in Japan